 Do you talk, e-mail, instant message, and listen to iPod, all at once?
 If so, may we have your attention for a few minutes, please?

-Our brains have an operating system that is different from the one on computer.
-A typical operating system can switch and bounce between different tasks in a matter of nanoseconds.
+Our brains have an operating system that is different from the one on the computer.
+A typical operating system can switch and bounce between other tasks in a matter of nanoseconds.
 However, only a single thought can pulse through our brains at any moment.
-As such, multitasking, performing two unconnected, unrelated tasks at the same time, creates stress, lowers productivity, messes up thinking, leads to howlers, and contrary to popular belief, consumes more time than you would have spent on a task.
+As such, multitasking, performing two unconnected, unrelated tasks simultaneously, creates stress, lowers productivity, messes up thinking, leads to howlers, and contrary to popular belief, consumes more time than you would have spent on a task.